valleymetro/ratis/Readme.md

 You get the following:

   1. `atis_request` should be used to make request to the ATIS SOAP server.
-It ensures the request is built in a way which the ATIS SOAP server expects, provides a version check against responses (see `implement_soap_action`) and returns a `Savon::Response`:
+It ensures the request is built in a way which the ATIS SOAP server expects, provides a version check against responses and returns a `Savon::Response`:

         atis_request 'Getlandmarks', {'Type' => type}

   The method and parameter names should be given as described by the ATIS SOAP Interface reference, with the first character uppercase and all others lowercase.

-  1. `implement_soap_action` is used to indicate which SOAP actions your class my make an `atis_request` for and what response versions it handles:

-        implement_soap_action 'Getlandmarks', 1.4

   Now when a request for `Getlandmarks` is made the response's method version will be checked, and an `AtisError` will be thrown if it has not been declared.
 This ensures that a change on the SOAP server will not result in invalid response parsing by Ratis.